kindmemento/apollo-api/README.md

-### My thought process and approach to solving this challenge is documented below.
+### My approach to solving the challenge is documented below as a simple brief.

 I initialized a new project with npm init -y, ran npx tsc --init to get a tsconfig.json file, then installed PROD and DEV dependencies.